othernetguru2020/python_elastiflow/README.md

-This project is to have remote access to generate cli output of elasticsearch indexes
+This project uses python to generate cli output of elasticsearch indexes for further processing